sbrannen/spring-test-junit5/README.md

 # `spring-test-junit5`

-This project serves as a proof of concept for how the _Spring TestContext Framework_ can be fully integrated into the current [JUnit 5] snapshots using a single `TestExtension`.
+This project serves as a proof of concept for how the _Spring TestContext Framework_ can be fully integrated into the current [JUnit 5] snapshots using a single `Extension`.

 # Using the `SpringExtension`